SwagBois/HamOnTheRun/README.md

 ------------------------------------------------------------------------------------------

-W - UP
-A - LEFT
-S - DOWN
-D - RIGHT
+UP, DOWN, LEFT, RIGHT - ARROW KEYS
 X - SWITCH CHARACTER
 C/Z - CHANGE CAMERA
 SPACE - JUMP
-P - PAUSE
+ESC - PAUSE

 ------------------------------------------------------------------------------------------
 All levels include textures and is a complete game from beginning to end, allowing it to be a 3D Game Feel game.